-In France, Raxone® has been financed by the French Social Security under the so-called post-autorisation temporaire d'utilisation, or post-ATU, financing scheme (dispositif pérenne) since the product was launched.
-As a result of the refusal of the French Ministry for Solidarity and Health to register Raxone® on the lists of reimbursed products in France for patients and hospitals, applicable rules require that we as the holder of the ATU refund to the French Social Security the difference between the price at which we sold Raxone® under the ATU and a reference price to be set by the Comité économique des produits de santé (CEPS).
-Therefore, the CEPS could require us to refund part of our revenue generated from the sale of Raxone® in LHON in France since January 1, 2016.
+In France, Raxone® has been reimbursed by the French Social Security under the so-called post-autorisation temporaire d'utilisation, or post-ATU, financing scheme (dispositif pérenne) since the product was launched.
+As a result of the refusal of the French Ministry for Solidarity and Health to register Raxone® on the lists of reimbursed products in France for patients and hospitals, applicable rules require that we as the holder of the ATU refund to the French Social Security the difference between the price at which we sold Raxone[®] under the ATU and a reference price to be set by the Comité économique des produits de santé (CEPS).
+Therefore, the CEPS could require us to refund part of our revenue generated from the sale of Raxone[®] in LHON in France since January 1, 2016.
 In the assessment of our French legal counsels, it is impossible as of the date of this Prospectus to assess the amount of a potential refund because the reference price to be set by the CEPS is unknown.
 Also, the process of establishing a potential refund and its modalities could be protracted.
-In November 2020, the competent authority in France invited us to resubmit an application to register Raxone® on the list of conditionally reimbursed products, which we plan to do in the second quarter of 2021.
-If we are unable to reach an agreement with French authorities on a potential refund of part of our revenue generated from the sale of Raxone® in LHON in France since January 1, 2016, the autorities may require such refund from us.
+As of the date of this Prospectus, our discussions with French authorities about the reimbursement status of Raxone[®] in France are ongoing.
+If we are unable to reach an agreement with French authorities on a potential refund of part of our revenue generated from the sale of Raxone[®] in LHON in France since January 1, 2016, the authorities may require such refund from us.
 Should we be required to make a significant cash payment, our financial situation, results of operations and prospects may be materially adversely affected.
 Should the CEPS accept an alternative way of compensation by way of discounts on future sales to be determined with the CEPS, which management believes to be likelier scenario, we currently estimate the cost of goods and supply for the products to be provided under such refund scheme to be less than CHF 0.6 million per annum.

-Off-label and unlicensed uses of currently available forms of idebenone may adversely affect the sales of Raxone®.
+Off-label and unlicensed uses of currently available forms of idebenone may adversely affect the sales of Raxone[®].

-Physicians may prescribe available products containing idebenone (the active ingredient in Raxone®) for uses for which they are not approved, such as the treatment of LHON, if they view such products as a less expensive treatment or a better alternative to Raxone®.
+Physicians may prescribe available products containing idebenone (the active ingredient in Raxone[®]) for uses for which they are not approved, such as the treatment of LHON, if they view such products as a less expensive treatment or a better alternative to Raxone[®].
 A considerable number of physicians in Europe, and to a lesser degree in the U.S. and other countries, have been prescribing or recommending products containing idebenone to their patients on an off-label basis.
 The off-label product is either acquired from internet sources or in countries where it is approved and marketed for a different indication.
 By way of example, and without any claim to completeness:

-• Takeda's Mnesis®, 45mg tablets containing idebenone, is registered in Italy for the treatment of "cognitive-behavioral deficits resulting from cerebral pathologies whether from vascular or degenerative origin" and is used off-label and prescribed as an unlicensed medicine for the treatment of other (non-approved) indications in Italy and in certain other countries.
+• Takeda's Mnesis[®], 45mg tablets containing idebenone, is registered in Italy for the treatment of "cognitive-behavioral deficits resulting from cerebral pathologies whether from vascular or degenerative origin" and is used off-label and prescribed as an unlicensed medicine for the treatment of other (non-approved) indications in Italy and in certain other countries.

-- Sweden's Medical Products Agency ("MPA") has granted several licenses to individual patients for the prescription and reimbursement of Mnesis® for the treatment of LHON and so far we have not been able to successfully challenge these decisions. - Pharmacies have been compounding idebenone.
+- Sweden's Medical Products Agency ("MPA") has granted several licenses to individual patients for the prescription and reimbursement of Mnesis[®] for the treatment of LHON and so far we have not been able to successfully challenge these decisions. - Pharmacies have been compounding idebenone.
 See risk factor "Pharmacies have been compounding idebenone.
-Future compounding may adversely affect sales by Chiesi Group of Raxone®."
+Future compounding may adversely affect sales by Chiesi Group of Raxone[®]."